For hundreds of years, Native Americans have used slippery elm bark for its beneficial and soothing properties.

 That’s how your gut (or your dog’s gut) feels when you take slippery elm.

 When you ingest the bark, whether on its own or in a supplement, and it makes its way through the body, it’s like it’s coming into contact with water.
 That same gel-like substance forms and coats the inside of a dog’s digestive tract, lubricating and helping promote mucous secretions.
-This helps reduces the inflammation within the digestive tract that can cause the diarrhea or vomiting or gastric reflux.
+This helps reduce the inflammation within the digestive tract that can cause the diarrhea or vomiting or gastric reflux.

 And research confirms this…